kentmacdonald2/UVicMySpace/README.md

 ### Debugging the Site

 When developing the website locally it's best to run a simple a local server and view/inspect the website in a web browser (Google Chrome has great debugging tools for this).
-To run the server we have many options, we'll discuss two, using JetBrains IntelliJ's Javascript Debug and using Python's Simple HTTP Server.

-#### With IntelliJ

-The IntelliJ method involves creating a JavaScript Debug Configuration in IntelliJ.
-IntelliJ will host your files with a basic server so you can debug the site in a browser.

-1. Import the project into IntelliJ, `File > Open...`
-2. Open a Configurations, `Run > Edit Configurations...`
-3. Create a new Configuration, `PLUS > JavaScript Debug`
-4. Give it a name and point it to an "URL", e.g., `http://localhost:63342/UVicMySpace/out/amy/`
-5. Hit `OK` and run your Configuration (top right)

-#### With Python

 Python includes a module that can be used to run a server out of any local directory.
 To use this module you must have Python installed.

 1. Open a Terminal
 2. `cd` to the directory you want to host, e.g., `out/amy/`